MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 zzz
 ```

-The equality operators accept any two objects, not just scalar or collection.
+The equality operators accept any two objects, not just a scalar or collection.
 But the comparison result is not guaranteed to be meaningful for the end-user.
 The following example demonstrates the issue.